microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/02_Text_Generation.md

 Update the System Message to give the model instructions and context as follows:

-1. In the Chat interface, navigate to the **System message** tab.
+1. In the Chat interface, navigate to the **System message** section.
-2. Once in the System message tab, erase the existing message.
+2. Once in the System message section, erase the existing message.
 Click inside the System message field to place your cursor there and  insert the text below:

 ```
 ## Task